openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 ### Workflow Description

 1. The cluster administrator realizes that they need to add custom content to the OS on each of their cluster nodes.

 2. The cluster administrator edits the MachineConfigPool, adding a Containerfile, as well as the one-time setup of what image registry to push the final image to, the credentials needed to push to this registry, etc.

 3. The BuildController detects that these details are provided and begins a build.

 4. The built image is pushed to the cluster administrators’ image registry of choice.

 5. NodeController updates the `desiredImage` annotation on each node within its pool according to its rules such as maximum unavailable nodes, which nodes haven't been updated yet, etc.

 6. The MachineConfigDaemon drains the target node, applies the new OS content to the node, and reboots the node upon completion.

-#### Variation and form factor considerations

-##### Single-Node OpenShift (SNO)
+### Topology Considerations

+#### Hypershift / Hosted Control Planes

+Hypershift on the other hand, would require distinct configurations for both the host cluster and the guest cluster.
+Additionally, some adaptations would be required to Hypershift in order to traverse the host \<-\> guest cluster barrier. (need to page Hypershift MCO process back in to have a more complete opinion around this).

+#### Standalone Clusters

+Clusters in disconnected environments will likely require special environment configurations such as a local package mirror, local image registry, etc.
+However, on-cluster builds should continue to work as-is in these environments.

+#### Single-node Deployments or MicroShift"

 Single-Node OpenShift (SNO) should not have any difficulty running the on-cluster build process as-is.
 However, there may be some efficiency